-An Act relative to grandparents raising grandchildren (SD.2152): Would create a Children's Court pilot program in in the Barnstable County probate court that would provide specialized interventions and guidance for matters involving children, including, but not limited to, children impacted by a parent's substance misuse.
+An Act relative to grandparents raising grandchildren (S.906): Would create a Children's Court pilot program in the Barnstable County probate court that would provide specialized interventions and guidance for matters involving children, including, but not limited to, children impacted by a parent's substance misuse.

-An Act relative to families impacted by substance abuse (SD.2092): Would require data collection for Department of Children and Families (DCF)-involved families to determine how many children are DCF involved in connection with a parent or guardian's substance misuse.
+An Act relative to families impacted by substance misuse (S.33): Would require data collection for Department of Children and Families (DCF)-involved families to determine how many children are DCF involved in connection with a parent or guardian's substance misuse.

 - Directs Department of Housing and Community Development (DHCD) to give special consideration to otherwise non-qualifying projects as part of a municipality’s percentage of subsidized housing for purposes of the Subsidized Housing Inventory (SHI) list in cases where special circumstances are present.
 These include: a need for one bedroom units, higher than the statewide average home price, investments in regional projects have been made, and covenant housing on Nantucket.

 - Increases flexibility for directing unused Community Preservation Act (CPA) funds towards housing.

 - Defines 'tiny home', and requires that tiny homes be permitted in municipalities that permit accessory dwelling units, as long as the tiny home is not used for short-term rentals or seasonal housing, and meets certain specifications relative to setbacks, dimensions, and connection to a public water and sewer system.

 - Allows accessory dwelling units without a special permit, subject to reasonable restrictions by the municipality.

 - Allows DHCD to enter financing agreements with school districts, municipalities, and developers for the creation of affordable workforce housing.

 - Gives DHCD the first right of refusal on foreclosures due to a tax lien to assist the owner or take title to the property for use as affordable housing.